 I was lucky to grow up near this area and have visited this family friendly destination several times.
-We’ll give you plenty of information and tips so you can plan you own Amish Country itinerary, as well as provide a little background on the Amish culture and share some of our own experiences visiting Amish Country Ohio.
+We’ll give you plenty of information and tips and things to do in Amish Country Ohio so you can plan you own Amish Country itinerary.
+We’ll also provide a little background on the Amish culture and share some of our own experiences visiting Amish Country Ohio.

 Basic Information about Amish Country Ohio

 Before we get into all the things to do in Amish Country Ohio, we’ll share some basic trip planning information.
 We’ll share information about how to get to Amish Country, best time to visit, a brief history of the Amish in the area, visiting tips, and suggestions of where to stay in Amish Country Ohio.

 There is no specific area that constitutes where the Amish live and “Amish Country” is more of a local term describing the main tourist area, but most of the Amish community is centered in Holmes County in the northeast central part of Ohio.

 The largest city in Holmes County is Millersburg, with other important Amish Country towns including Walnut Creek, Berlin, Charm, and Sugarcreek.
 Most visitors choose to base in one of these towns to explore this region.

 There are also, of course, Amish communities and tourist attractions in neighboring counties such as Stark County, Tuscarawas County, and Wayne County.

 Getting to and Around Amish Country Ohio